Monika Bulanda: 2007–2008: China

-After graduating from both universities, she quit all her bands, and left to Beijing, China.
-She joined the Beijing Film Academy at the Foreign Department of Chinese Language and Culture.
-Soon after she started to appear at Beijing Music scene playing with different Chinese musicians and bands in clubs and during music festivals around China.
+After graduating, she moved to Beijing, China and joined the Beijing Film Academy.
+Soon after, she started playing with different Chinese musicians and bands in clubs and music festivals around China.
 She was also invited to conduct drums workshops for Sonor Drums in Kuala Lumpur, Malaysia what resulted with releasing the workshop DVD.

 2008–present: Turkey

 Invited by American bass player Tony Jones to join his project in Turkey, she came to Bodrum but then moved to Istanbul and continues to live there.
 She collaborates with Turkish pop singer Kenan Doğulu as well as Mabel Matiz playing percussion.
-She is also a drummer on popular TV Show in Turkey- Elin Oğlu.
-She played drums for Turkish guitarist Bilal Karaman on his album Bahane and Turkish pianist Selen Gülün with her project Kadın Matınesı, getting involved in many DJ acts as well as appearing on Jazz Festivals and concerts through collaborations with jazz musicians.
-Besides cooperating with many Turkish musicians, she began developing her music project - writing music, lyrics and singing.
+She is also a drummer on a TV Show in Turkey- Elin Oğlu.
+She played drums for Turkish guitarist Bilal Karaman on his album Bahane and Turkish pianist Selen Gülün with her project Kadın Matınesı.
 In April 2015 she released her solo pop album Forever I'll Be Young which she produced under Turkish music label 3 Adım Müzik.

 Painting

-Bulanda began taking intensive painting classes at the local art gallery in Stary Sącz and as a 13-year-old she won her first prize in a regional painting competition.
+As a child, Bulanda began taking intensive painting classes at the local art gallery in Stary Sącz.

-She planned to enter art school, but due to her allergy of paint she choose linguistic school instead.
-For many years she continued painting as a hobby, and collaborated on different art projects of other artists.
-After visiting New York in 2010, inspired by its architecture and it's multicultural aspect, she developed her unique mixed technique.
-Soon after she signed a contract with one of the biggest galleries of contemporary art in Istanbul.
+She planned to enter art school, but due to her allergy of paint she decided to choose linguistic school instead.
+After visiting New York in 2010, inspired by its architecture and its multicultural aspect, she developed her unique mixed technique.
 Her works were presented at the Contemporary Istanbul Art Fair.
-Soon after she opened couple of group and solo exhibitions.
+Soon after, she opened couple of group and solo exhibitions.
 She collaborated with Dutch artist Mathilde ter Heijne on her project and also Levent Kunt on his project at the Depo Culture Centre.

 The emotional relationship she that established with the cities where she lived was an important matter, which formed the basis of her art.